OpenFn/ConSoSci/README.md

 # Project 2: Automated Postgres Table & Kobo Form Integration
 ## Summary
 WCS would like to automate the configuration of destination database tables and OpenFn jobs to integrate Kobo data when new Kobo forms are uploaded to a connected Kobo account.
 How this will work:
 1. Job `automation/01-getForms.js` will run on a scheduled basis to check Kobo Toolbox for new forms.
-If any forms are created or updated, this will trigger 2 jobs to run...
+If any forms are created or updated, this will trigger 2 jobs to run.

 2a.
 Job `02a-syncToPostgres.js` will upsert database tables in Postgres.
 If the table exists, but new Kobo questions have been added - the table will be updated to include additional columns.

 2b.
 Job `02b-syncToOpenFn.js` will upsert jobs in OpenFn to map the Kobo forms to the tables created in the above job.

 See [issue 7](https://github.com/OpenFn/wcs-consocsci/issues/7) documenting the original request.